 I heard whispers of desire emanating from the kitchen, as my children were discussing what they wanted for dinner.
-“Savory Pie” came out on top.
+Tart came out on top.
 Since neither yearns to cook, they turned to me, plaintive looks in their eyes.
 I live to please, and what could satisfy this particular desire better than Chicken Pot Pie?
 I put the idea forward, and they were thrilled.
-Not that either of them really knew what it was, since it is a quintessentially American dish, all the more reason to give it a try.
+Not that either of them really knew what it was, since it is a quintessentially American dish, all the more reason to give it a try, with a slight French flair.
 I got started.

 As any cook knows, getting started often means going on a treasure hunt.
 Mine included going to the butcher, where there wasn’t a shred of chicken to be found, so I bought turkey breast; visiting the cheese shop for fresh butter; going to the épicerie to get flour.
 Thanks to a small town and a bicycle, this was no trouble.